tsand1602/Tax-Assistant/README.md

 - Add companies and employees with details interactively
 - Check validity of PAN IDs by format (not by API)
 - Calculate income tax for each employee, based on state and filing status
-- Get AI-powered answers and guidance using Gemini LLM via Google Cloud Platform
+- Get AI-powered answers and guidance using Gemini LLM via Google Cloud Platform (answers only Indian tax-related queries)
 - Communicate securely with APIs using cURL

 ## Requirements